real-james-evans/Portfolio/README.md

 _About_
 Incoming Tepper MSBA candidate looking to develop world-relevant technology skills.
 I'm excited to leverage interdisciplinary analytical skills, business knowledge and an aptitude for creative problem-solving to transform the way we make decisions that impact how the world lives and works.

-_Note_
-This repository is my portfolio of work - expanding beyond the four corners of my resume.